-The PFS will be available to schools this coming month (April 2021)!
+The PFS is now available to schools!
 It was designed and developed through a partnership of the Kuyers Institute for Faith and Learning at Calvin University and the educational research organization Cardus.
 The project was led by Kuyers Institute Director Dr. David Smith and other principal researchers including Dr. Beth Green of Cardus and Dr. Albert Cheng of the University of Arkansas.
 CACE will serve as the marketing/distribution arm of the PFS.

 After an extensive literature review and piloting of questions, the creators of the PFS created survey questions that fall into five categories of Christian practice: 1) Intellectual, 2) Relational, 3) Introspective, 4) Beneficent, and 5) Formational.
 The survey asks about whether students engage in practices connected to knowing God, caring for others in the school community, seeking truth, discerning our motives, and serving the needs of the wider world.
 Students taking the survey will answer randomized questions that ask them to assess the degree to which they engage in a particular choice or activity.

 Schools are encouraged to use the PFS as a benchmarking tool with students in their faith journey.
 For example, a student may take this survey in 9th grade and then again in grade 11 or 12, or grade 5 or 6 and then again in grade 8.
 Over the span of a few years, students would learn more ways to practice their faith and should be able to recognize growth in their practices.